NOTE: This article references "informz" -- a previous name of the Higher Logic Informz product.

-The Setup Template Locations section allows you to designate style sheets for your content and table of contents order (if you are using one!).
+The Setup Template Locations section allows you to designate style sheets for your content and Table of Contents order.

-- Click the Style dropdown list to select a style sheet for a content location.
+- Click the Style dropdown to select a style sheet for a content location.

-- If you're using a table of contents, click the Order dropdown list next to each content piece to select the table of contents order.
-This dropdown will default to “1.”
+- If you're using a Table of Contents, click the Order dropdown next to each content piece to select where the content will be in the Table of Contents.
+This defaults to 1.